mernst/uwisdom/Tex.md

 point lap into the next column.

-In LaTeX, to define new column types L, C, and R:  Note that a width is REQUIRED as an argument, as in `\begin{tabular}{| c | L{3cm} | C{3cm} | R{3cm} |}`.
+In LaTeX, to define new column types L, C, and R:  Note that a width is **required** as an argument, as in `\begin{tabular}{| c | L{3cm} | C{3cm} | R{3cm} |}`.

 ```latex